pathable/meteor-galaxy-auto-scaling/README.md

 - Auto-scaling: take actions when specific conditions are met
 - Send slack notifications: updates, alerts and autos-scaling messages;

+## How it works
+We use `puppeteer` to read Galaxy and Meteor APM dashboards and then we execute actions based on your desired settings.

 ## How to use
 Set up in your CI server or equivalent a job to call `mgas` (meteor-galaxy-auto-scaling) command from